A primal-dual flow for affine constrained convex optimization: Composite Optimization

 where $y_k={}x_k-\eta_k\nabla h(x_k)$ and $ z_k ={} \beta_{k+1}\left(\lambda_k-\beta_k^{-1}(Ax_k-b)\right)-b$.
-Below, we present a semi-smooth Newton method to solve the nonlinear equation \cref{eq:lk1-semi-comp-prox} in terms of the dual variable $\lambda_{k+1}$.
-This can be very efficient for some practical cases that (i) the dual variable has lower dimension than the primal variable; (ii) the problem \cref{eq:lk1-semi-comp-prox} itself possesses some nice properties such as semi-smoothness and simple closed proximal formulation of $g$; (iii) efficient iterative methods for updating the Newton direction can be considered if there has sparsity.
+Below, we present a semi-smooth Newton method to solve the nonlinear equation \cref{eq:lk1-semi-comp-prox} in terms of the multiplier $\lambda_{k+1}$.
+This can be very efficient for some practical cases that (i) the multiplier has lower dimension than the primal variable; (ii) the problem \cref{eq:lk1-semi-comp-prox} itself possesses some nice properties such as semi-smoothness and simple closed proximal formulation of $g$; (iii) efficient iterative methods for updating the Newton direction can be considered if there has sparsity.